syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 To render a histogram chart, create an instance of [`HistogramSeries`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.HistogramSeries.html) and add to the series collection of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html).

-Histogram chart can provide a visual display of large amounts of data that are difficult to understand in a tabular or data grid form.
+Histogram chart provides a visual display of large amount of data that are difficult to understand in a tabular or data grid form.

-You can customize interval using [`Interval`]() property and the normal distribution curve can be collapsed using [`ShowNormalDistributionCurve`]().
+You can customize intervals using the [`Interval`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.HistogramSeries~Interval.html) property and collapse the normal distribution curve using the [`ShowNormalDistributionCurve`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.HistogramSeries~ShowNormalDistributionCurve.html) property.
 You can use the following properties to customize the appearance.

 * [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~Color.html) – used to change the color of the series.
 * [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.